 Helping Debtors Throughout Georgia Get Back on their Feet

 You work extremely hard to support your family, but every week on payday, your paycheck disappears when you hand all of your money over to creditors.
 Your income is steady and reliable, but it's just never enough to pay your bills and keep food on the table and clothes on your back.
 It seems like you're just constantly treading water, barely keeping your head above the surface.

 This way of living is far too common for many Americans, but they do not realize that filing for Chapter 13 bankruptcy can help them get a grip on their debts and create a payment plan that they can afford.

-Eliminate Your Major Debts in Three to Five Years with Chapter 13
+Eliminate Major Debts in 3-5 Years by Filing Chapter 13 in Georgia

 All cases are different but the one common thread that runs through all of the cases is relief!
 With just one easy payment for all of your debt, you will finally be able to see the light at the end of the tunnel, And, many clients payback only on a penny on the dollar on their credit cards, medical bills, and finance company debts.
 If your car has been repossessed, we can often have that returned to you within just a few days of the filing of your case.
 And, if you are suffering with a garnishment of your wages or bank account, we can stop that too.

 At the end of your case, what happens to the rest of the money you owe?
 Your unsecured debt is completely discharged.
 If you paid secured debt, such as a car, through your bankruptcy, you will receive the title to the vehicle.
 And, any past due mortgage or rent payments will be paid in full.
 Simply put, you are free to begin a new life without the burden of debt holding you back.

 Who Can File For Chapter 13 Bankruptcy?